How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 Draft EHCP

-If the LA agrees to issue, it sends you a draft and gives you at least 15 calendar days to comment and name your preferred school.
+If the local authority agrees to issue, it sends you a draft and gives you at least 15 calendar days to comment and name your preferred school.

 Week 20